sfvicente/BlazorBestPracticesAndGuidelines/Docs/StateManagement/StateManagement-General.md

 <br>

-### Use `localStorage` to persist application state across closing and re-opening the browser.
+### Use the browsers local storage to persist application state across closing and re-opening the browser.

 The `localStorage` collection is scoped to the browser's window.
 The stored application state will be persisted even if the user reloads the page or closes and re-opens the browser.